romland/xorzee/README.md

 [2] My use-case is WiFi over a home network
 [3] Due to overzealous organizations I avoid mentioning the format by name

-This Github repository was set to private prior to 08-jul-2022.
+This Github repository was set to private prior to 31-jul-2023.

 ## Development notes
 [Performance critical parts](https://github.com/romland/mvr-processor) are written in Rust.
 [Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.

-This project is still under active development (as in, the project is NOT shelved), prepare for a little bit struggling if you are intending to deploy this today (July 2022).
+This project is still under active development (as in, the project is NOT shelved), prepare for a bit of struggling if you are intending to deploy this today (July 2023).

 ## Why?